aiven/aiven-docs/docs/products/kafka/howto/kafka-sasl-auth.md

 (Simple Authentication and Security Layer).

-1. In the [Aiven Console](https://console.aiven.io/), select your project and then choose your Aiven for Apache Kafka® service.
+1. In the [Aiven Console](https://console.aiven.io/), select your project and choose your Aiven for Apache Kafka® service.
 2. In the service page, select **Service settings** from the sidebar.
 3. On the **Service settings** page, scroll down to the **Advanced configuration** section.